exyte/Chat/README.md

     - `.audio`
     - `.giphy`
 `setRecorderSettings` - customize audio recorder settings
+`audioRecordingMode` - choose how audio recording is triggered:
+    - `.holdToRecord` (default) - hold the mic button to record; slide up to lock into hands-free mode
+    - `.tapToToggle` - tap the mic button once to start recording, tap the stop button to finish.
+No lock capsule
 `assetsPickerLimit` - set a limit for MediaPicker built into the library
 `setMediaPickerSelectionParameters` - a struct holding MediaPicker selection parameters (selection limit, media type, selection style, etc.)
 `setMediaPickerParameters` - configure low-level MediaPicker parameters
 `orientationHandler` - handle screen rotation during media picking
+`photoPickerBackend` - choose which photo/video picker is presented when the user taps to attach media:
+    - `.custom` (default) - ExyteMediaPicker fully customizable built-in media picker
+    - `.system` - Apple's native `PhotosPicker` for apps that don't need a customized picker UI.
+Selected items are shown as a removable thumbnail strip above the input field, and camera capture always uses the ExyteMediaPicker regardless of this setting.

 ### Customize default colors and images
 You can use `chatTheme` to customize colors and images of default UI.
 You can pass all/some colors and images: